On the morning of January 29, 2016, Steckler LLP, the law firm of Bruce Steckler and Co-Counsel for USPLabs, contacted us with some breaking news:

 Obvious disclaimer with all stimulant supplements

-Now, this is not to say that everyone should go and take DMAA supplements.
-It’s still an advanced supplement for experienced users who are perfectly healthy, train in controlled environments, and use conservative doses according to the label.
+Now, this is not to say that everyone should go and take stimulants.
+DMAA was ultimately banned from dietary supplement ingredients.
+Stimulant-based workout supplements are for experienced users who are perfectly healthy, train in controlled environments, and use conservative doses according to the label.

 Although we have a long ways to go in terms of compliance and quality assurance in this industry, this case vindicates USPLabs in some ways, who has seen quite a bit of trouble due to this kind of media attention.